Future Fund Publishes Diversity Data of Companies Receiving Convertible Loan Agreements

-Today the British Business Bank publishes Future Fund data that gives a detailed picture of the 711 companies that have been approved for £720m worth of Convertible Loan Agreements since the scheme was launched on 20 May.
-There have been 1,073 applications in total since the scheme was launched.
+Today the British Business Bank publishes Future Fund data that gives a detailed picture of the 1,055 companies that have been approved for £1,066.6m worth of Convertible Loan Agreements since the scheme was launched on 20 May.
+There have been 1,616 applications in total since the scheme launched.
+The Future Fund will close for applications on Sunday, 31 January 2021.

 This data shows where companies are based across the UK and the composition of the senior management teams by gender and ethnicity.
 This data is self-reported by the companies applying to the Future Fund.